devariss/Raptor/README.md

 # Raptor
 A UEFN framework (Pre-SG)

 If I'm interested in SG (whenever that releases) will probably rewrite but this is just some basic systems like persistence with strings for mutability, safe playspace wrapper, and a runtime environment to interact w the module.
+I wanted to do a lot more but more interested in learning reactive programming and Roblox Studio.